stackyism/spot/README.md

 # spot using angular-seed over AngularJS framework

-This is application is made over the skeleton of angular-seed.
+This application is made over the skeleton of angular-seed.

 - The interactive part of the UI is based on the ng-repeat directive of angular-js.